Berkanktk/SE05-CS/Lab04-SQLInjection/Readme.md

 **†Which other problem allows you to get into the machine using ssh?
 How could this be prevented?**
 Not a secure SSH configuration.
 Iptables, use of another port and stronger passwords could be some options.
-But best of them would be to completely remote the option to login with passwords, and instead use public/private keys for authentication.
+But best of them would be to completely remove the option to login with passwords, and instead use public/private keys for authentication.

 ## Elevation of Privilege